The Connection Between Diabetes and Poor Circulation

 According to the International Diabetes Federation, hundreds of millions people suffer from diabetes worldwide.
 Because it’s so common, it’s important for diabetics to understand the risks that come with the condition.
 One of the most common side effects is poor circulation.

 Those that suffer from diabetes know that it causes high levels of sugar (glucose) to build up in the blood.
 Because it causes issues in the blood, diabetes is a major cause of poor circulation.
+Diabetes puts individuals at high risk for circulation problems and related complications, including cardiovascular disease and nerve damage.
 Many people with diabetes suffer from pain, numbness and discomfort as a result of their blood not circulating properly.
 These issues are mostly located in the feet and lower legs, as these areas are more prone to poor blood flow.

 In What Ways Does Diabetes Affect Circulation?

 Diabetes affects circulation by preventing blood vessels from circulating blood properly.
-Over time, diabetes leads to higher glucose levels in small, medium and large blood vessels.
+Over time, diabetes leads to higher blood glucose levels in small, medium and large blood vessels.
+High blood glucose levels damage small blood vessels (capillaries), leading to narrowing, inflammation, and impaired blood flow.
+High glucose levels also damage the endothelium, reducing the production of nitric oxide, which helps blood vessels relax.
 As blood sugar levels increase, a plaque can form on the blood vessel walls.
+The damaged vessel walls become rough, allowing fatty deposits to stick and form plaque, leading to atherosclerosis.
+High glucose levels accelerate atherosclerosis, making arteries narrower and harder, which limits oxygen delivery to tissues.
+Prolonged high blood sugar physically and chemically damages the lining of blood vessels, causing them to narrow and stiffen.
+Diabetes can also increase the risk of clots and blockages due to increased platelet clumping together.
 When this happens, the vessel passages narrow and prevent proper blood flow.
-This reduced blood flow in the body can lead to a number of complications and it's one of the main reasons why diabetes is commonly linked to heart disease.
+This reduced blood flow in the body can lead to a number of complications and it’s one of the main reasons why diabetes is commonly linked to heart disease, heart attack, and stroke.
+Maintaining target blood sugar levels (A1C) is crucial for preventing further vascular damage.

 Peripheral Vascular Disease (PVD)

+Peripheral Artery Disease (PAD) is the primary form of poor circulation in diabetes, affecting the legs and feet.
+About 1 in 3 people with diabetes over age 50 develop PAD.
 PVD is a disorder that is very common in people with diabetes.
 It’s the name given to the process of plaque build-up in blood vessels.
-It most commonly affects the feet and lower legs and can cause pain, discomfort, fatigue and a loss of sensation.
+It most commonly affects the feet and lower legs and can cause pain, discomfort, fatigue, numbness, tingling, swelling (edema), and skin color changes such as paleness or a bluish tint.
 The lack of proper blood flow to the extremities can prevent the body from being able to heal wounds, prevent pain and reduce inflammation.
-If unaddressed, PVD can also lead to other very serious health problems.
+Poor circulation limits the delivery of oxygen and nutrients to tissues, leading to various health issues.
+If unaddressed, PVD can also lead to other very serious health problems, including a significantly higher risk of amputation in diabetics due to non-healing infections.

 4 Ways Those With Diabetes Can Work to Increase Circulation